Argentina stocks down for third session, bonds slip

 The MerVal's biggest losers included electricity distributors Central Costanera CEC.BA and Central Puerto CEP.BA, which fell 3.71 percent and 2.26 percent to 4.15 pesos per share and 5.62 pesos respectively.

-The session's gainers were led by energy firm Petrobras Participaciones PCH.BA, the Argentine arm of Brazil's Petrobras (PETR4.SA: Cotización), whose stock jumped 5.09 percent to 3.72 pesos per share.
+The session's gainers were led by energy firm Petrobras Participaciones PCH.BA, the Argentine arm of Brazil's Petrobras (PETR4.SA), whose stock jumped 5.09 percent to 3.72 pesos per share.